End-to-end-provenance/provExplainR/README.md

 prov.diff.script (first.script = "mainScript.R", dir1 = "prov_testdata_2019-06-10T14.35.52EDT", dir2 = "prov_testdata_2019-06-17T16.20.23EDT")
 ```

-prov.diff.script has one optional parameters, <i>second.script</i>.
+prov.diff.script has one optional parameter, <i>second.script</i>.
-If <i>second.script</i> is specified, prov.diff.script assumes the first script
-argument is the name of the script located in the first provenance directory,
-and the second script argument is the name of the script located in the second
-provenance directory.
-This can be helpful in such cases as main or sourced scripts
-in both provenance collections got renamed.
+If <i>second.script</i> is specified, prov.diff.script assumes the first script argument is the name of the script located in the first provenance directory, and the second script argument is the name of the script located in the second provenance directory.
+This can be helpful in cases where the main or sourced scripts in both provenance collections were renamed.
 If <i>second.script</i> is not specified,
-prov.diff.script assumes that you want to view differences between two scripts with
+prov.diff.script assumes that you want to view differences between two scripts with the same name.
-the same name in both first and second provenance directory.
 The default value of <i>second.script</i> is NULL.

 ## Example

-Here is an example of what the comparison result looks like. provExplainR first looks
-at name and content of the main and sourced scripts, then verions of attached libraries,
+Here is an example of what the comparison results look like. provExplainR first looks at the name and content of the main and sourced scripts, then the versions of attached libraries,
-environment factors (like architecture, operating systems, scriptTimestamp, etc.),
-and versions of provenance tool rdt/rdtLite
+environment factors (like architecture, operating systems, scriptTimestamp, etc.), and versions of the provenance tool rdt/rdtLite

 ```
 You entered: